accessibilityoz/ozplayer-wordpress/README.md

 video player is commercial software.
 Please see http://oz-player.com/ for information.

+The full OzPlayer documentation is available from http://a11yoz.com/ozp-docs

 This code is in an alpha state.

 To use, copy the "ozplayer" directory from this repository into your wp-plugins directory